 sampler set contains

-- Steamed green tea from Japan, Gyokuro is among the finest of Japanese teas.
-While the young leaves of the spring season develop, the tea bushes are shaded from sun for several weeks.
-This makes the tea grow more slowly, taking time to develop depth and flavor.
-The sun-deprived leaves are higher in chlorophyll, which creates the vivid green color in the leaves.
-They're also higher in amino acids, most notably L-theanine, which account for the perfectly smooth, rich and soft flavor.
-Our fine Gyokuro green tea produces a deeply sweet aroma of freshly buttered greens - no grassiness or harshness.
+- Gyokuro, a shade grown steamed green tea, is among the finest of Japanese teas.
+While the young leaves of the spring season develop, the Gyokuro plants are shaded from sun for several weeks.
+This slows the growth allowing, tea leaves more time to develop depth and flavor.
+The sun-deprived leaves are higher in chlorophyll, which explains their vivid green color.
+They're also higher in amino acids, most notably L-theanine, which accounts for the perfectly smooth, rich and soft flavor.
+Our fine Gyokuro green tea produces a deeply sweet aroma of freshly buttered greens and seaweed, with no grassiness or harshness.
 Think of tender new grass just sprouting in the spring.
 Soft on the palate with a balanced, delicate finish.
 Energizing and soothing cup of tea.
 Use lower water temperature and enjoy multiple infusions to get the most from this tea.

 jasmine chun hao

 - A perfumy tea from the Fujian province of China, infused with the delicate scent of jasmine flowers.
 Sweet cup, notes of warmed sugar and jasmine in bloom on a summer evening.
 Slightly toasty like a fresh biscuit.
 Light, refreshing cup and not overwhelmingly floral.
 A perfect introduction to our selection of excellent jasmine teas.

 - Jade Snail is a Chinese green tea made up of tightly rolled fuzzy buds that resemble spiral shells or the scroll of a violin.
 While steeping, they unfurl to deliver intricate notes of roasted nuts, soft smokiness and a hop-like crispness.
 As it fades, a dry white grape character lingers.
 Our Jade Snail green tea is intriguingly delicate and bold.